-Under certain circumstances, Adviser offers discounts to its standard fee schedule.
-For example, Adviser's fee may be discounted for fixed-income accounts or balanced accounts.
+Under certain circumstances, Adviser enters into alternative fee arrangements and offers discounts to its standard fee schedule or negotiates fees with clients.
+These alternative fee arrangements are lower than Adviser's standard fee schedule.
+Adviser's fee may be discounted for fixed-income accounts or balanced accounts.
 Fees for sub-advisory or UMA relationships are negotiated on a case-by-case basis but would always be lower than the standard fee schedule.
 The fee schedule is established in a client's written Investment Advisory Agreement with Adviser.

 Adviser bills its fees on a quarterly basis.
-It is Adviser's customary practice that investment management fees are billed and are payable in advance (i.e., at the beginning of each quarterly billing period).
-However, in the case of several relationships with financial institutions or their internal or external consultants which have a practice of paying their sub-advisors in arrears, Adviser has agreed to allow monthly or quarterly payment in arrears.
-Adviser does not adjust invoices for contributions and withdrawals after the billing date, except for new accounts that are interim billed and terminated accounts in situations where Adviser will issue refunds in accordance with the Investment Advisory Agreement.
+It is Adviser's customary practice that investment management fees are billed and are payable in advance (i.e., calculated based on the market value of the assets as of the close of business on the date preceding the commencement of each successive quarter).
+However, in certain circumstances, Adviser has agreed to allow monthly or quarterly payment in arrears.
+Adviser does not adjust invoices for contributions and withdrawals after the billing date.
+Accounts initiated or terminated during a calendar quarter will be charged a prorated fee.
+Upon the effective date of termination of any account (which may, under Adviser's Advisory Agreement with clients, occur thirty days after a notice of termination is given), any prepaid, unearned fees will be promptly refunded, and any earned, unpaid fees will be due and payable.

 Adviser collects a management fee on Advisers' mutual funds, the DF Dent Premier Growth Fund, the DF Dent Midcap Growth Fund, and the DF Dent Small Cap Growth Fund (collectively, the "Funds").
 In the case of the Funds, the management fees are calculated on daily assets within the Funds, and the management fees are known only in arrears due to the flow of shareholder funds into and out of the Funds.

-Adviser's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses that may be incurred by the client.
-Clients may incur certain charges imposed by custodians, brokers, and other third parties such as custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
+In addition to Adviser's investment management fees, clients bear trading costs and custodial fees.
 Mutual funds and ETFs also charge internal management fees, which are disclosed in the fund's prospectus.
 Such charges, fees and commissions are exclusive of and in addition to Adviser's fee, and Adviser does not receive any portion of these charges, fees, and commissions.